sonvt1710/javascript-basics/README.md

 ## Q. What is a proxy object?

-The `Proxy` object allows to create an object that can be used in place of the original object, but which may redefine fundamental `Object` operations like getting, setting, and defining properties.
+The `Proxy` object allows to create an object that can be used in place of the original object, but which may redefine fundamental `Object` operations like getting, setting, and defining properties via **traps** defined in a handler.

 Proxy objects are commonly used to log property accesses, validate, format, or sanitize inputs, and so on.